wp-plugins/woo-aus-ezi-freight/readme.txt

 Q: What is the difference between the free version of WooCommerce Freight Extension and the paid version?

 A: First, there is no difference in functionality.
-The only difference is that the free version will display a little link in your client’s shopping cart saying: “This plugin is not Licensed, please visit EZiHosting to active your plugin!“.
+The only difference is that the free version will display a little link in your client&#39;s shopping cart saying: &#8220;This plugin is not Licensed, please visit EZiHosting to active your plugin!&#8221;.
 Annoying, I know but we put a lot of effort into developing this extension and we like to recover some of the cost we incurred.
-Also, the Free trial version of the WooCommerce Freight Extension doesn’t come with any updates or support.
-So please don’t delay and obtain your license key and activate it so together we can eliminate world poverty…and InterParcel (FREE).
+Also, the Free trial version of the WooCommerce Freight Extension doesn&#39;t come with any updates or support.
+So please don&#39;t delay and obtain your license key and activate it so together we can eliminate world poverty.

 == Screenshots ==
 1. Lots of customisation.